bgpark82/spa-springboot-react-setup/README.md

 ### 02. React

-> Once you donwnload the Maven project and install project,  you will probably need those three program.
+> Once you donwnload the Maven project and install project,  you will probably need those three programs.
 We will go through how to install the react dependencies and setup webpack configuration

 	* React.js
 	* webpack